smitkevadiya50/CRM/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Material UI**: A popular React UI framework that provides pre-designed components.
+- **Flutter**: It can be used to develop cross platform applications from a single codebase for the web, Fuchsia, Android, iOS, Linux, macOS, and Windows.

 Back-End [View](https://github.com/smitkevadiya50/CRM-API)
 - **Axios**: A promise-based HTTP client for making API requests.